jacobzmidzinski/jacobzmidzinski.com/content/pages/about.md

 # About me

-My name is Jacob.
-I'm software engineer from Poland.
-I'm currently working at Trade Republic, a Berlin-based fintech startup as Android Engineer.
+My name is Jakub.
+I'm a software engineer living in Berlin.
+I'm currently working at SumUp, as Android Engineer.

-I'm big fan of mobile technologies.
-I consider myself as a traveler, hiker, climber and of course, coffee drinker.
+I spend most of my free time running around beautiful Tiergarten, trying to gather more knowledge about training plans, watching a review of yet another Super Shoe, or foam rolling (I wish 🥲).

+My personal bests:
+- Half-marathon:    01:27:36 ⚡️
+- Marathon:         03:09:19 ⚡️
+- Ironman 70:3:     05:36:31 ⚡️

+I consider myself a coffee lover or even an aspiring barista but I'm still struggling with the ideal latte art on my Flat White.

 # Experience

+## SumUp

+#### Android Engineer (since November 2021)

 ## Trade Republic
 Germany's first mobile and commission-free broker

-#### Android Engineer (since October 2020)
+#### Android Engineer (October 2020 - October 2021)

 ## Insys Video Technologies
 Insys Video Technologies is one of the fastest-developing video integration companies in Europe, offering comprehensive implementation of OTT projects.
-For over a decade, Insys has implemented online video projects for satellite providers, telecommunications operators, television broadcasters and motion picture distributors.
+For over a decade, Insys has implemented online video projects for satellite providers, telecommunications operators, television broadcasters, and motion picture distributors.

 #### Mobile Team Leader (July 2019 - September 2020)
-Leading and coordinating a team of 8 developers, responsible for delivering a high quality apps on Android, Android TV, iOS and tvOS.
+Leading and coordinating a team of 8 developers, responsible for delivering high-quality apps on Android, Android TV, iOS, and tvOS.

 #### Mobile Developer (March 2017 - September 2020)
 Developed and maintained OTT mobile application on iOS and Android using Xamarin.Forms, Android TV app using Xamarin.Android and Apple TV app using Xamarin.iOS.